dchu096/dweeber/README.md

 ⚠️Warned you!
 These codes are a total mess right now.
 Don't expect anything to work.

+✔️This is the current ongoing channel

 # UPDATE

 Memubot is currently under update from discord.js to discord.js-commando.

-This is the current ongoing channel

 # memubot
 ![](readmefiles/memu-bot-banner.png)